What IR35 is and The Financial Implications That Come Along With it

 It has posed a serious challenge since it was introduced in 2000, and it’s been causing a great deal of concern and confusion ever since.
+Let’s take a look at the financial implications IR35 might have on you.

 To put it in brief, IR35 is yet another way that HMRC targets tax avoidance in the UK.
 What makes IR35 unique is that it applies solely to those working through their own limited companies, specifically targeting what HMRC call ‘disguised employees’.
 This term refers to individuals who are working through (and being taxed through) their own limited company whilst still being treated as an employee by their client.